You are here

 Your boss’ KPIs are linked with yours, so be prepared for questions around how you will be able to manage your current workload and performance with added responsibilities.
 One of the best ways to get them onboard with the idea is to present a plan detailing how you will free up time to be able to take on more work – will you delegate some tasks to someone else?
 Or can you improve your productivity by streamlining processes?

 If your boss is stressed out or you’re approaching a busy period at work, it could be more difficult for the company to consider letting you take on more responsibility.
-While there’s never the “perfect time” to ask your manager for additional tasks, timing does play a big role in driving a successful outcome.
+While there is never the “perfect time” to ask your manager for additional tasks, timing can play a big role in driving a successful outcome.

-There are some great opportunities to discuss a step up in responsibilities: at your mid-year or end-of-year review, or during a company restructure, for example.
+There are some great opportunities to discuss a step up in responsibilities: at your mid-year or end-of-year review, during less busier times in the year or ahead of a company restructure or staff leaving the business, for example.
 On top of this, how you talk to your boss can have a big impact: try to frame it as discussing ideas to improve your department, or taking some of the workload off your manager’s shoulders, rather than saying, “I want to gain more experience” or “I need this for a promotion”.

 Remember, it’s a dialogue